Temporary Traffic Management

 - the start and finish dates.

 The Plan must be submitted to Council for approval before any work starts.
-This plan once completed by an STMS can be submitted online at Submitica.co.nz.
+Please see our Corridor Access page for further information on how to submit this plan and costs.

 Non-invasive works in the CBD